Sums of generalized harmonic series for kids from five to fifteen: Introduction

 \section{Introduction}

-In a nice little book \cite{1} Vladimir Arnold has collected 77 mathematical problems for Kids from 5 to 15 to stimulate the development of a culture of critical thinking in pupils.
-Problem 51 in this book asks to calculate the sum of inverse squares of the positive integers and prove the Euler's celebrated formula
+In a nice little book \cite{1} Vladimir Arnold has collected 77 mathematical problems for kids from 5 to 15 to stimulate the development of a culture of critical thinking in pupils.
+Problem 51 in this book asks the reader to calculate the sum of the inverse squares and prove Euler's celebrated formula

-Well, there are many ways to do this (see, for example, \cite{2,3,4,5,6,7} and references therein), some maybe even accessible for kids under fifteen.
+Well, there are many ways to do this (see, for example, \cite{2,3,4,5,5P,6,6A, 6B,7} and references therein), some maybe even accessible for kids under fifteen.
 However, in this note we concentrate on the approach of Beukers, Kolk and Calabi \cite{8}, further elaborated by Elkies in \cite{9}.
-This approach incorporates pleasant features which all the kids (and even some adults) adore: simplicity, magic and the depth that allows to go beyond the particular case (\ref{eq1}).
+This approach incorporates pleasant features which all the kids (and even some adults) adore: simplicity, magic and the depth that allows one to go beyond the particular case (\ref{eq1}).
 The simplicity, however, is not everywhere explicit in \cite{8} and \cite{9}, while the magic longs for explanation after the first admiration fades away.
-Below we will try to enhance the simplicity of the approach and somewhat uncover the secret of magic.
+Below we will try to enhance the simplicity of the approach and somewhat uncover the secret of the magic.

 The paper is organized as follows.
-In the first two sections we reconsider the evaluation of $\zeta(2)$ and $\zeta(3)$ in order technical details of the general case not to obscure the simple underlying ideas.
-Then we elaborate the general case and provide the main result of this work, the formula for the kernel which allows to simplify considerably the evaluation of $\zeta(2n)$ from \cite{8,9} and re-derive Cvijovi\'{c} and Klinowski's integral representation \cite{10} for $\zeta(2n+1)$.
+In the first two sections we reconsider the evaluation of $\zeta(2)$ and $\zeta(3)$ so that technical details of the general case do not obscure the simple underlying ideas.
+Then we elaborate the general case and give the main result of this work, the formula for the kernel which allows us to simplify considerably the evaluation of $\zeta(2n)$ from \cite{8,9} and re-derive Cvijovi\'{c} and Klinowski's integral representation \cite{10} for $\zeta(2n+1)$.
 Finally, we ponder over the mysterious relations between the sums of generalized harmonic series and amoebas, first indicated by Passare in \cite{7}.
-This relation enables to somewhat uncover the origin of the Beukers-Kolk-Calabi's highly non-trivial change of variables.
+This relation enables us to uncover somewhat the origin of the Beukers-Kolk-Calabi's highly non-trivial change of variables.